pirovc/ganon/README.md

                         Multi-fastq[.gz] file[s] to classify
   -p [reads.1.fq[.gz] reads.2.fq[.gz] ...], --paired-reads [reads.1.fq[.gz] reads.2.fq[.gz] ...]
                         Multi-fastq[.gz] pairs of file[s] to classify

+cutoff/filter arguments:
+  -c [ ...], --rel-cutoff [ ...]
+                        Min. relative percentage of k-mers necessary to consider a match.
+Generally used to cutoff low similarity matches.
+Single value or one per database (e.g. 0.5 0.7 1 0.25).
+0 for no cutoff.
+[Mutually exclusive --rel-cutoff] Default: 0.25 -b [ ...], --abs-cutoff [ ...]
+                        Max. absolute number of errors allowed to consider a match.
+Generally used to cutoff low similarity matches.
+Single value or one per database (e.g. 3 3 4 0). -1 for no cutoff.
+[Mutually exclusive --abs- cutoff]
+  -e [ ...], --rel-filter [ ...]
+                        Additional relative percentage of k-mers (relative to the best match) to keep a match (applied after cutoff).
+Single value or one per hierarchy (e.g. 0.1 0 0.25).
+1 for no filter.
+[Mutually exclusive --abs- filter]
+  -a [ ...], --abs-filter [ ...]
+                        Additional absolute number of errors (relative to the best match) to keep a match (applied after cutoff).
+                        Single value or one per hierarchy (e.g. 0 2 1). -1 for
+                        no filter.
+[Mutually exclusive --rel-filter] Default:
+                        0

+output arguments:
+  -o , --output-prefix
+                        Output prefix to print report (.rep).
+Empty to output to STDOUT
+  --output-lca          Output an additional file with one lca match for each
+                        read (.lca)
+  --output-all          Output an additional file with all matches.
+File can
+                        be very large (.all) --output-unclassified
+                        Output an additional file with unclassified read headers (.unc)
+  --output-single       When using multiple hierarchical levels, output
+                        everything in one file instead of one per hierarchy

+other arguments:
+  -l [ ...], --hierarchy-labels [ ...]
+                        Hierarchy definition, one for each database input.
+Can also be a string, but input will be sorted to define order (e.g. 1 1 2 3).
+Default: H1 -f , --offset         Number of k-mers to skip during classification.
+Can speed up analysis but may reduce recall. (e.g. 1 = all k-mers, 3 = every 3rd k-mer).
+Default: 1 -t , --threads        Number of sub-processes/threads to use.
+Default: 3 -r [ ...], --ranks [ ...]
+                        Ranks to show in the report (.tre). "all" for all identified ranks. empty for default ranks:
+                        superkingdom phylum class order family genus species assembly.
+This file can be re-generated with the ganon report command.
+  --verbose             Verbose output mode
+  --quiet               Quiet output mode
 ```

 </details>